golemfactory/golem-architecture/standards/3-commercial/com/payment.md

 #### Notes

 The `golem.com.payment.debit-notes.accept-timeout?` property is a way for the Provider to verify the Requestor is still 'active' and therefore can be expected to pay for the Agreement.
-Therefore the Provider may expect a different value of Agreement `golem.srv.comp.expiration` (in Demand), depending on whether the Requestor supports Debit Note accept timeout or not.
-If the Requestor doesn't set property, the Provider will remove his property and compare Requestor's expiration to a lower limit.
+Therefore the Provider may choose different strategies, depending on whether the Requestor supports this mechanism.
+For example, the Provider's approach to Agreement's expiration, `golem.srv.comp.expiration` (in Demand), may differ as follows: if the Requestor doesn't set property, the Provider will remove his property and compare Requestor's expiration to a lower limit.
 If Requestor supports Debit Note accept timeout, the Provider uses a higher Agreement expiration limit.

 During negotiation the Provider will adjust `golem.com.payment.debit-notes.accept-timeout?`, if Requestor's deadline is lower than Provider's.
 If deadline is higher, Provider rejects such a Proposal.